lloydkevin/kevinlloyd.net/content/blog/2021-12-30-inject-settings.md

 In .NET Framework, these are stored in the `web.config` file and are accessed with `ConfigurationManager`.
 In .NET Core, these have moved to (the much more flexible) `appsettings.json` files and are accessed using `IConfiguration`.

 ## So What's the Problem?
 It's not so much a problem as much as it is an opportunity for improvement.
 When testing, it's easy enough to add an `app.config` or `appsettings.json` file specific to the test project.
-That has worked for me just fine for years.
+That has worked for me fine for years.
 One issue I've run into is the difficulty of changing settings for a specific test.
 Yes, you could change the settings before the test run and reset it after, but consider this:

 ```csharp {linenos=inline}
 public class OrdersController